abdilmajid/iac-project/README.md

 <br>

-- then, cd into the **ami-managed** directory and run the same command, “**packer build .**” this will build the AMI for the managed node
+3. Then, cd into the **ami-managed** directory and run the same command, “**packer build .**” this will build the AMI for the managed node

     ```bash
     [user@local ami-control]$ cd ~/iac-project/images/ami-managed/